Mads Juel Andersen: AC Horsens

 On 27 September 2017 it was confirmed, that Andersen would join AC Horsens from the new year.
 From the 2018–19 season, Andersen turned in to a very important player for the club and became a starter for the team.
 He played 20 league games and scored three goals in that season.

 Barnsley

 On 21 June 2019, Andersen left AC Horsens to join Championship side Barnsley for a reported £900,000, signing a four-year contract.
 In his first season with the club, Andersen was a regular starter and played in almost every game.
-He scored his first goal for Barnsley in a 2-2 draw with Cardiff City on 27 January 2021.
+He scored his first goal for Barnsley in a 2–2 draw with Cardiff City on 27 January 2021.

+Luton Town

+On 3 July 2023, Andersen signed for newly promoted Premier League club Luton Town for an undisclosed fee.
+He scored Luton's first ever home Premier League goal on 1 September 2023 against West Ham United in a 2–1 defeat.
+Andersen was sidelined in October 2023 with a hamstring injury, followed by a recurring calf issue that limited him to just eight appearances in his debut season with Luton Town.
+In February 2024, he consulted a specialist to address the calf problem.